bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-85.md

 Q: I assume that the free version will continue to make forward progress as it will be the underlying core for the Pro version.
 Correct.

-Q: Yes!
-We’ll keep the open source project on GitHub as before!
-As prior art, you can find the Web Awesome open source project lives here: https://github.com/shoelace-style/webawesome

 A: Correct!

 I do realize that this move has made some in the community quite uncomfortable and this is understandable.
 Eleventy has been a stellar open source project that many have come to rely on.
 And its stewardship by Zach has been exceptional for such a project.